DonKracho/proxmox_hassio_lxc/README.md

-# ATTENTION this fork is work in progress
+# ATTENTION: this fork is work in progress
-looks like the supervised-installer has chaged massivly since this script has been created.
-Fails at the docker configuration.
+It looks like the supervised-installer has chaged massively since this script has been created.
+It Fails at the docker configuration.
 Some pathes do not exist anymore.
 Homeassistant stil claims not to support an lxc install.
 As much I would like it due to sharing resources but go with the VM installation meanwile.

 # Home Assistant in Proxmox LXC container